 You can check out this book of writing tips for yourself over on Amazon:

-Check out three other ESL writing activities that can help your fluency in writing.
+Check out three other ESL writing activities that can help improving your writing fluency.

 Postcard: A Simple ESL Activity